Cloudy mornings and clear evenings on a gas giant exoplanet: Atmospheric Modeling

-We calculate model spectra in our \texttt{POSEIDON} retrievals by solving the equation of radiative transfer in a cylindrical coordinate system for 100 incident stellar rays that are attenuated according to the atmospheric opacity along line-of-sight.
-We pre-compute our opacities at high resolution, $R=60,000$, across a grid of temperatures and pressures using the \texttt{Cthulhu}\footnote{\url{https://github.com/MartianColonist/Cthulhu}} Python package \cite{Agrawal2024}.
-We derive our opacities using the following spectroscopic line lists or measured cross sections: CO (Li2015; \cite{li15}), CO$_2$ (UCL-4000; \cite{yurchenko20}), CH$_4$ (MM; \cite{Yurchenko2024}), H$_2$O (POKAZATEL; \cite{polyansky18}), SO$_2$ (ExoAmes; \cite{Underwood2016}), H$_2$S (AYT2; \cite{azzam16exomol}), HCN (Harris; \cite{barber14}), NH$_3$ (CoYuTe; \cite{coles19}), K (VALD3; \cite{Ryabchikova2015}), and OCS (OYT8; \cite{Owens2024}).
+We calculate model spectra in the \texttt{POSEIDON} retrievals by solving the equation of radiative transfer in a cylindrical coordinate system for 100 incident stellar rays, which are attenuated according to the atmospheric opacity along line-of-sight.
+We pre-compute our opacities at high resolving power, $R=60,000$, across a grid of temperatures and pressures using the \texttt{Cthulhu} Python package \cite{Agrawal2024}.
+We derive the opacities using the following spectroscopic line lists or measured cross sections: CO \cite{li15rovibrational}, CO$_2$ \cite{yurchenko20}, CH$_4$ \cite{Yurchenko2024}, H$_2$O \cite{Polyansky2018H2O}, SO$_2$ \cite{Underwood2016}, H$_2$S \cite{azzam16exomol}, HCN \cite{Barber2014HCN}, NH$_3$ \cite{coles19}, K \cite{Ryabchikova2015}, and OCS \cite{Owens2024}.
 We also include continuum collision-induced absorption from H$_2$-H$_2$ and H$_2$-He pairs \cite{Karman2019} and Rayleigh scattering for all gases \cite{MacDonald2022}.
-We calculate model transmission spectra using opacity sampling on a wavelength grid from 0.8--2.9$\mu$m, and we use nested sampling via the \texttt{PyMultiNest} \cite{Feroz2009,Buchner2014} Python package with 1000 live points to explore the parameter space for both of our retrievals.
+We calculate model transmission spectra using opacity sampling on a wavelength grid from 0.8 to 2.9~{$\upmu$}m, and we use nested sampling via the \texttt{PyMultiNest} \cite{feroz,Buchner2014} Python package with 1000 live points to explore the parameter space for both of our retrievals.